joakim/kay/README.md

 #### Slots

 Slots hold the cell's internal state.
 They are immutable, unless explicitly marked as mutable, and only accessible from the current and any nested scopes, unless explicitly marked as exposed.
-Slots are similar to block-scoped variables or object properties.
+Slots are similar to block-scoped variables or object properties in other languages.

 <br/>